adeola2310/chatApp/README.md

 * Ensure that I make use of code splitting to reduce load time and allow load chunk only when a neccessary component/page is rendered or needed, Using suspense and lazy.

 ## **Features**
-* Funtions for Converting dates in 24-hour format were written without using any library to avoid the app being too heavy
+* Funtions for Converting dates in 24-hour format were written without using any library to avoid the app being too heavy(library like momentjs)
 * Sass was used for styling every components
 * Added a snackbar to give user notification that a message has been delivered or sent
 * User friendly interface-wise for all screen size resolution